 At Cartwright King, our solicitors understand the stress that being accused of breaking Military law can cause and the severe consequences for you and your future.
 We are available to support you throughout the entire process, explaining the likely outcomes and fighting on your behalf.

 Given the complicated nature of Military Law and the potential issues that can arise from being affiliated with the armed forces, we are able to assist you in a variety of areas.
-These can include, but are not limited to Military Pension Schemes, Family Law, Mental Health, Court of Protection, Employment Law and Professional Discipline.
+These can include, but are not limited to Family Law, Mental Health, Court of Protection, Employment Law and Professional Discipline.
+Please note that these additional service areas are not covered by the Armed forces Criminal Legal Aid Authority

 If you feel that you need additional legal support, please contact us and a member of our Military team will explain how we can assist and what actions you should take.